MichaelMMacLeod/formal-mergesort/README.md

 | ascendingWithRandomTail | 37ms              | 111ms            | 159ms            |

 #### Analysis

-Warning: these results are based on "eyeball statistics" (i.e., bad statistics).
-I will try and do something more subtantial in the future.

 `Array.mergeSort` is faster than `List.mergeSort` at sorting `10^6` `Nat` values, by a factor of `3-7x`.